 It’s a blast!
 Check In this year is on Monday from 11am – 1pm, and as soon as you enter our gates, your counselors will be waiting to welcome you to camp.
 You’ll meet the directors right when you arrive, get your cabin assignment, do a quick medical check in with our camp healthcare staff, and then you’ll head to your cabin to pick out your bunk.
 Next you’ll have lunch, do a camp tour, have your first cabin meeting, take your cabin photo & dive right into activities!

 Homesickness is very common at camp and we take pride in our ability to help campers gain independence and learn how to overcome homesickness.
 Keeping campers active and engaged is important and our counselors and directors are experienced with working through camper homesickness when it occurs.

 How do parents and campers communicate?

 Campers unplug from technology at Mountain Camp so that means no cell phones.
-But we do offer one-way email for parents to be able to write letters as often as they like.
+We do offer one-way email for parents to be able to write letters as often as they like.
 Emails are printed off and given to the campers during mail call after lunch.
-Parents are welcome to send letters and care packages through email and campers will be sending postcards and letters home the same way.
+Parents are welcome to send letters through snail mail or through email and campers will be sending postcards and letters home in the mail!
 Our counselors will send parents a camper update and cabin photo each session as well.
 Parents are always able to call and speak with their campers if there is any type of emergency or special occasion.

 "It's hard to express how much Mountain Camp means to our family.
 As a mom, I was so nervous to send 'my baby' off that first year.
 But he came home a different kid in all the best ways; more confident, more self-sufficient, more self-aware, and really, really, happy." - Kat E (Parent)